elemprod/lptask/examples/STM32L0/power/README.md

 | SLEEP_LPTIMER  | 2.1 uA  | 500.7 mS | 209 uS |

 The average processor current was measured for each sleep method using a 7-1/2 Digit Keithley DMM7510.
-Note that the current measurement is for the processor only, the LED current is not included.
+Note that the current measurement represents processor current only, the LED drive current is not included in the figure.
 The task execution time interval and interval jitter (standard deviation of the interval) were measured by probing the LED output with an oscilloscope.

+### Build Tools

+An STM32LO example project is provided for Segger Embedded Studio (SES) software.
+Segger offers a free non-commercial license for SES.
+It should be relatively straight forward to setup the project with other compliers if desired.

 ### Project Setup

-The STM32L0 Project requires that the STMicroelectronics supplied STM32CubeL0 SDK be cloned to the following folder:
+The STMicroelectronics supplied STM32CubeL0 SDK should be cloned from:

-/examples/STM32L0/SDK

-The STM32CubeL0 SDK is available at:

 https://github.com/STMicroelectronics/STM32CubeL0.git

-### Build

-The STM32LO example projects are provided for Segger Embedded Studio (SES) software.
-Segger offers a free non-commercial license for SES.
-It would be relatively straight forward to setup the project with other compliers if desired.
+The SDK should be cloned one level below the library root to folder named STM32CubeL0.
+If a different location is utilized, the `SDKDir` macro, which is defined inside of the SES project file, will need to be updated.